MrAugu/discord-xp/test/README.md

     });
 ```

-*Is time for you to get creative..*
+*It's time for you to get creative..*